INTRACEREBRAL HEMORRHAGE

 - intracerebral hemorrhage (especially with antithrombotic or fibrinolytic therapy)

-- higher risk of progression:
+- higher risk of progression with:

-- in CAA with APOE ε2 and ε4 [McCarron, 2000]
+- CAA with APOE ε2 and ε4 [McCarron, 2000]

 Classification